awsdocs/amazon-fsx-windows-user-guide/doc_source/security-iam-awsmanpol.md

 + `fsx` – Allows principals to perform all actions in the Amazon FSx management console\.
-+ `cloudwatch` – Allows principals to view CloudWatch Alarms in the Amazon FSx management console\.
++ `cloudwatch` – Allows principals to view CloudWatch Alarms and Metrics in the Amazon FSx management console\.
 + `ds` – Allows principals to list information about an AWS Directory Service directory\.
 + `ec2` – Allows principals to create tags on route tables, list network interfaces, route tables, security groups, subnets and the VPC associated with an Amazon FSx file system\.
 + `kms` – Allows principals to list aliases for AWS Key Management Service keys\.